katydecorah/katydecorah.github.io/code/_posts/2013-12-19-holiday-trees.md

 I whipped up a little animation in honor of the holidays.

 I got the idea from a card I saw on Pinterest made by cut&amp;make.
 The card is two-toned, white on the outside and green inside.
-Each triangle is cut out, except for the bottom which folds out.
+I cut out each triangle, except for the bottom which folds out.